Wild Boy (novel)

-Wild Boy is a 2003 novel by English author Jill Dawson, published by Sceptre.
+Wild Boy is a 2003 novel by English author Jill Dawson and published by Sceptre.
 Set in Paris at the beginning of the nineteenth century, it is a fictional retelling of the story of Victor, the Wild Boy of Aveyron.

 Plot introduction

 The novel is split into sections headed by dates in the French Republican Calendar which was in use at the time, and is in the main told by two narrative voices, Jean Marc Gaspard Itard, the doctor appointed to be the boy's tutor, and Madame Guerin to whom Itard entrusts his care.
 The story begins with Victor's arrival at the Deaf-Mute institute in Paris and Dr. Itard's enthusiasm that here was an opportunity to prove his theory that whatever a person's background, they could be brought into civilised society.
 Unfortunately, the task proves far more difficult than he anticipated...